SublimeText/LaTeXTools/README.markdown

 Settings
 --------

 LaTeXTools now supports user-defined settings.
 The *default* settings file is called `LaTeXTools Preferences.sublime-settings`, in the plugin's folder (normally `Packages/LaTeXTools`).
 You can take a look at it to see what options are available, but **do not edit it**.
-Instead, copy it to the `Packages\User` folder, and edit your copy.
+Instead, copy it to the `Packages/User` folder, and edit your copy.
 This way your settings won't be clobbered the next time you update the plugin.

 *Warning*: tweaking options can cause breakage.
 For instance, if you change the default `python2` setting (empty by default) to a non-existent binary, forward and inverse search will stop working.
 If you think you have found a bug, *delete your settings file in the `Packages/User` folder before reporting it!* Thanks :-)